 Since 2006, Amazon Web Services (AWS) has spurred organizations to embrace Infrastructure-as-a-Service (IaaS) to build, automate, and scale their systems.
-Over the years, AWS has expanded beyond basic compute resources (such as EC2 and S3), to include tools like CloudWatch for AWS monitoring, and managed infrastructure services like Amazon RDS for database management.
-AWS has also extended its services to enable users to take advantage of emerging technology paradigms like serverless computing, in the form of AWS Lambda.
+Over the years, AWS has expanded beyond basic compute resources (such as EC2 and S3), to include tools like CloudWatch for AWS monitoring, managed infrastructure services like Amazon RDS for database management, and AWS Lambda for serverless computing.
 Although this ever-expanding AWS ecosystem allows developers and operations teams to rapidly deploy and scale their infrastructure in the cloud, it has also made it more challenging to track the real-time health and performance of those services.

-Aggregating metrics from across your entire AWS environment in one place enables you to get full visibility into your highly dynamic services even as they scale and evolve, and allows you to efficiently investigate potential issues.
+Datadog’s AWS integration aggregates metrics from across your entire AWS environment in one place and enables you to get full visibility into your highly dynamic services in order to efficiently investigate potential issues.
 This article will explore some key metrics that will help you monitor widely used services like Amazon EC2, EBS, ELB, RDS, and ElastiCache in full context with the rest of your infrastructure and applications.
-We will also touch on Amazon Lambda and the metrics you should focus on in the absence of system-level data from application servers.
+We will also touch on AWS Lambda and the metrics you should focus on in the absence of system-level data from application servers.
 Each section includes a “Further Reading” section where you can find more comprehensive monitoring strategies for each of the AWS services covered in this post.

 Amazon Elastic Compute Cloud (EC2) allows you to efficiently provision and scale your infrastructure on demand.
 EC2 instances, or virtual servers, are available in a range of instance types that offer various levels of CPU, memory, storage, and network capacity.
 EC2 instances integrate seamlessly with other AWS services, such as Auto Scaling and Elastic Load Balancing.
 As containerization continues to gain steam, EC2 has evolved to serve the needs of orchestrated applications, via Amazon’s Elastic Container Service (ECS) and Elastic Container Service for Kubernetes (EKS).